kalliope-project/kalliope/README.md

 You can create your own Kalliope bot, by simply choosing and composing the existing modules without writing any code.
 But, if you need a particular module, you can write it by yourself and add it to your project.
 You can also propose it to the community.

-Kalliope can run on all Linux distribution including a Raspberry Pi and it's multi-lang.
+Kalliope can run on all Linux Debian based distribution including a Raspberry Pi and it's multi-lang.
 The only thing you need is a microphone.

 Kalliope is easy-peasy to use, see the hello world
 ```